ITER: Location

 The process of selecting a location for ITER was long and drawn out.
 Japan proposed a site in Rokkasho.
-Two European sites were considered, the Cadarache site in France and the Vandellòs site in Spain, but the European Competitiveness Council named Caderache as its official candidate in November 2003.
+Two European sites were considered, the Cadarache site in France and the Vandellòs site in Spain, but the European Competitiveness Council named Cadarache as its official candidate in November 2003.
 Additionally, Canada announced a bid for the site in Clarington in May 2001, but withdrew from the race in 2003.

 From this point on, the choice was between France and Japan.
 On 3 May 2005, the EU and Japan agreed to a process which would settle their dispute by July.
 At the final meeting in Moscow on 28 June 2005, the participating parties agreed to construct ITER at Cadarache with Japan receiving a privileged partnership that included a Japanese director-general for the project and a financial package to construct facilities in Japan.

 Fusion for Energy, the EU agency in charge of the European contribution to the project, is located in Barcelona, Spain.
 Fusion for Energy (F4E) is the European Union's Joint Undertaking for ITER and the Development of Fusion Energy.
 According to the agency's website: F4E is responsible for providing Europe's contribution to ITER, the world's largest scientific partnership that aims to demonstrate fusion as a viable and sustainable source of energy. [...]
 F4E also supports fusion research and development initiatives [...]

 The ITER Neutral Beam Test Facility aimed at developing and optimizing the neutral beam injector prototype, is being constructed in Padova, Italy.
 It will be the only ITER facility out of the site in Cadarache.

 Most of the buildings at ITER will or have been clad in an alternating pattern of reflective stainless steel and grey lacquered metal.
 This was done for aesthetic reasons to blend the buildings with their surrounding environment and to aid with thermal insulation.